JChinchilla91/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  A token is used to store authentication data on device.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  We can encrypt the data and never store sensitive information in plain text.

 - [ ] Describe how web servers work.

+  Servers store the information and resources for websites.
+Computers then connect to these servers via internet service providers and retrieve the info to display in browser.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  POST, PUT, GET, DELETE

 ## Project Set Up